KhronosGroup/glTF/specification/2.0/appendix/performance-metrics/README.md

 The metrics do not include screen space coverage.
 However, implementations should generally consider the size of the render area in addition to performance metrics of the model.
 A higher performance budget may be acceptable when screen space coverage is higher.
+For most usecases it's best to assume a worst case where all or most of the screen space is filled with rendered pixels.

 ### Memory